David Wise (writer): Other work

 He wrote the final episode of the fourth series of the Doctor Who-related Gallifrey audio drama series for UK-based Big Finish Productions.
 In 2019, David was announced as part of the team developing a television series based on the life of decorated dog hero Sergeant Stubby, serving as a prequel to the 2018 animated feature film Sgt.
 Stubby: An American Hero (with which Wise had no involvement).
 Two years earlier, he was announced to be writing a feature adaptation of the graphic novel Pet Robots for Animal Crackers producer Blue Dream Studios.
 Both projects were written alongside his wife Audry Taylor and artist and animator Scott Christian Sava, and remain unproduced.

 Personal life

 Wise was married to writer/actor Patti Howeth Wise from 1987-1999.
 Notably, the couple co-wrote the first five Teenage Mutant Ninja Turtles TV episodes.
 He subsequently married Audry Taylor in 2000; though the two collaborated on various projects, none were produced or saw release.
 They remained married until his death in 2020.

-Wise died on March 3, 2020, after a brief battle with lung cancer, at the age of 65 years.
+Wise died of lung cancer on March 3, 2020, after a brief illness, at the age of 65 years.